digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 #### The system must be able to keep the original bitstream
 #### The system must be able to provide reports on the success/failure of ingest activities

-These three are all core aspects of Fedora itself, and we will expose them to dashboard/admin applications via the Storage API
+These three are all core aspects of Fedora itself, and we will expose them to dashboard/admin applications via the Storage API.

 ### Characterising ingested digital (?)